Four things to consider as you move to the cloud

 “There are several key considerations when evaluating your company’s move to the cloud,” says Jamie Wolbeck, Vice President of Technical Operations at SUCCESS.
 “While on the surface the message can be simple—“take what I have in the office and put it in a hosted service so I no longer have to worry about it”—there are multiple layers and criterion you and your business need to take into account.”

-We know we might sound like a broken record with this one, but assessing your cloud service’s cybersecurity practices and monitoring mechanisms is vital.
+We might sound like a broken record with this one, but assessing your cloud service’s cybersecurity practices and monitoring mechanisms is vital.
 SUCCESS recommends access to dashboards or notifications in the event there is a problem or degradation of service.
 Additionally, your channel for connecting and transmitting to the cloud should be secure, and once data is stored, we recommend that it’s encrypted.

 Compatibility and Performance Expectations

-Cloud-hosted services are generally slower than on-premise; they also interact and communicate differently with applications like e-mail plug-ins and Word or Excel add-ins, for example.
+Cloud-hosted services are generally slower than on-premise.
+They also interact and communicate differently with applications like e-mail plug-ins and Word or Excel add-ins, for example.
 There’s no one-size-fits all solution here, but it’s important that you understand these factors when you consider what is best for your business’s unique needs.

 Keep it Backed Up